 |Amps||Thrust (g)||Voltage||PWM (%)||Average RPM|

-As can be seen in the graph both then RPM and voltage vs. thrust is quadratic while the Power vs. thrust is linear.
+As it can be seen from the graph both then RPM and voltage vs. thrust is quadratic while the power vs. thrust is linear.
 Also from the figures one can see that at 93.75% PWM the trust is about 58g.
 Using the values some interesting plots can be made.
 Like estimated flight time vs. battery capacity.

-So when we applying the PWM the voltage will be a percentage of the supply voltage which is based on the load which complicates things even more.
-Therefore two plots was made, one with voltage and one with PWM.
+So when we are applying the PWM the voltage will be a percentage of the supply voltage which is based on the load which complicates things even more.
+Therefore two plots were made, one with voltage and another with PWM.
 The voltage that is applied to the motors is calculated as a percentage of the measured supply voltage.
-A strange thing here is that the fitting is a better match to the PWM then to the voltage.
+A strange thing here is that the fitting is a better matches to the PWM then to the voltage.
 Something that has to be investigated further.